 Finish it off by sanding with 320 grit and 400 grit by hand for an ultra smooth cutting board.

 And now for everyone’s favorite part of making a cutting board, applying the finish.
-I almost always use straight mineral oil.
-Nothing special, just any ole mineral oil you can get at the drug store or grocery.
+I almost always use straight mineral oil followed by a beeswax and mineral oil blend.
+Nothing special for the first coat, just any ole mineral oil you can get at the drug store or grocery.
 Pour on a big puddle of mineral oil, then sit and stare at it.
 No seriously, you are going to be mesmerized by how amazing your cutting board looks.

 Okay, now snap out of it and spread the oil around.
 Let it sit for about 5 minutes then wipe off any excess.
-Repeat this process with 2 more coats until the board is nice and saturated.
+Repeat this process with 1 more coat until the board is nice and saturated.
+Then I top my boards with a beeswax and mineral oil blend that helps with extra water protection and lets you buff your DIY cutting board to a nice sheen.

 Oil the board whenever it starts looking dry by just applying more mineral oil.
 The rule of thumb is to do it once a day for the first month, once a week for the next month, and once a month there after.
 I totally don’t do that.
 If it looks dry, I put more oil on it 🙂